jondueck/whatevertown/_drafts/episode-019-not-a-cloud-in-sight.markdown

 ---
 title: 'Episode 019: Not A Cloud In Sight'
 date: 2018-06-26 01:12:00 -05:00
-Field name: author
+permalink: "/episode/19/"
+author: Whatevertown
 file:
 file_itunes: https://s3.ca-central-1.amazonaws.com/lodgment-remark-slipshod/019.m4a
 stitcher:
 soundcloud:
 googleplay:
 itunes:
 artwork: "/dist/artwork/artwork_default.jpg"
 summary: 'Summersode: Episode 1.
 The guys talk about video game consoles, the World Cup, and go through some Would You Rather''s during a perfect day at the beach.'